Whether we live in Paris or its region, a warm and energy saving fireplace lights up all homes and apartments.

 Paul Bert market - Marc Bouchetard – situated in allée 4 stand 229 and allée 5 stands 220 et 222 – proposes diverse objects such as andiron sets from different periods, fireplace sets, etc.

-Come and discover the amazing range of fireguards at Martynoff Simon stands n° : 54, 75 and 75 bis - allée 1 in Biron market.
+Come and discover the amazing range of fireguards at Martynoff Simon stands n° : 54 - allée 1 in Biron market.
 Here you will also find diverse objects such as lamps, tables, armchairs, mirrors and vases at this general stall-holder’s stands.

-Inauguration of a new antique store in April 2017 at stands 144 and 145 - Allée 2.
-Patrick Darchis proposes old Paris fireplaces from the eighteenth and nineteenth century in marble, whole or partially.
+Stands 144 and 145 - Allée 2, Patrick Darchis proposes old Paris fireplaces from the eighteenth and nineteenth century in marble, whole or partially.

 An andiron is an accessory fitting placed in pairs in a fireplace.
 It is used to keep the logs slightly raised so as not to smother the fire.